asabspring2027/asabspring2027.github.io/venue.md

 Isle of Wight

 ## How to get there
-Nearest airports: XXXXX, XXXXX and xxxxxx
+Nearest airports: Southampton, London Gatwick and London Heathrow
 Train: good luck!
 Car: same

-## Where to stay
-Option 1

-Option 2

-Option 3
+Hovercraft: coming from Isle of Wight

 ## Where to Eat and Drink

 - place next to spinaker tower
 - place that is lots of mini food places

+## Where to stay

+- accomodation ideas